University of Wyoming Scholarships (2025–2026) | Cost, Merit, Honors, and Aid Guide

 Do I need a separate application?

-No. Complete your UW admission application and the general WyoScholarships profile; you’ll be considered automatically for admission-based awards.
+No. Complete your UW admission application and WyoScholarships profile; you’ll be considered automatically for admission-based awards.

 Can test-optional students still get awards?